-Susan was employed for over forty years in heathcare, both in frontline care and management positions.
-She held numerous leadership roles in local, regional and national healthcare related organizations.
+Susan was employed for over forty years in healthcare, both in frontline care and management positions.
+She held numerous leadership roles in local, regional, and national healthcare-related organizations.
 She retired in 2020 as the Neurophysiology Program Coordinator, with responsibility for coordinating the Epilepsy Medical and Surgical program at the QEII Health Sciences Centre in Halifax, NS.

 She has received many distinguished awards from societies and organizations in which she has participated.
-However, she ranks as her proudest achievement her leadership role in the planning, fundraising and construction, together with her mentor and colleague of more than 30 years, Dr. R. Mark Sadler, of the newest and most patient-centered Epilepsy Monitoring Unit in Canada, that opened in 2017.
+However, she ranks her proudest achievement in her leadership role in the planning, fundraising, and construction, together with her mentor and colleague of more than 30 years, Dr. R. Mark Sadler, of the newest and most patient-centered Epilepsy Monitoring Unit in Canada, which opened in 2017.

 In 2017, Susan received the Clinical Care/ Advocacy Award from the Canadian League Against Epilepsy.
 She Credits Dr. Sadler and the division of Neurology, QEII HSC and especially her patients for sharing their lives with her.

 Jordan Thomey is from Bedford, NS.
 She graduated high school from Charles P. Allen high school in 2021.
 She started with EAM volunteering in March 2022 and started working here as a Purple Day Coordinator at the beginning of September 2022.
 She’s done work with non-profits since the sixth grade and has hosted her own Christmas Toy drive since 2016.
 She has volunteered with the Bedford Fusion Youth Group and was an intern there for six years; after her internship, she worked there as a Youth Recreational Coordinator.